kgdunn/pid-book/process-monitoring/process-monitoring.rst

 .. question::

-	Is it fair to say that a control chart is like an online version of a confidence interval?
+	Is it fair to say that a control chart is like an online version of a :ref:`confidence interval <univariate-confidence-intervals>`?
 Explain your answer.

 .. answer::